luccareinehr/gsoc-final-submission/README.md

 - Dependencies are very unstable and update often
 - Project structure can change frequently
 - The tool is not yet packaged
-- There's no release schedule
+- No release schedule
-- Installation is done all manually
+- Installation is all done manually

-These were major challenges at the start of the program, and while some have been addressed during GSoC (such as added installation options and documentation), they remain as difficulties to new contributors that will definitely get sorted as the project grows.
+Those were major challenges at the start of the program, and while some have been addressed during GSoC (such as added installation options and documentation), they remain as difficulties to new contributors that will definitely get sorted as the project grows.

 Because of this, the first weeks were dedicated to familiarizing with the tools that the project used and tackling small issues.
 Main points were: